2 Euclidean Geometry

 5

-In Euclid, an axiom is considered somewhat more general than a postulate.
+In Euclid, an axiom is somewhat more general than a postulate.
 Here the postulates contain the geometry.

 8